apwide/apwide-jenkins-shared-lib/examples/deployment/README.md

-# Deployment Examples
+# Deployment tracking

-Here some examples on how to keep track of your application/environment deployment.
-Know which version is published where, which deployment is ongoing and so on...
+* [Deployment workflow](./simple-build-deploy): how keep track of ongoing deployments and have a global view of which version is available where